Mucosa Muscularis of Esophagus; Revisiting of on the Cadaver

 Ayşe Nur Yeksan1 , Yusuf Tunalı2

-1 Department of Anesthesiology and Reanimation, Kafkas University School of Medicine, Kars, 2 Department of Anesthesiology and Reanimation, Cerrahpasa School of Medicine, Istanbul, Turkey
+1 Department of Anesthesiology and Reanimation, Faculty of Medicine, Kafkas University, Kars, 2 Department of Anesthesiology and Reanimation, Faculty of Medicine, Cerrahpasa University, Istanbul, Turkey

 Aim: In the present randomized controlled trial, we investigated the effects of early postoperative noninvasive ventilation on gas exchange and other parameters of arterial blood gas in patients scheduled for an upper abdominal surgery.
 Material and Method: Forty-four patients scheduled for upper abdominal surgery were allocated randomly into two groups.
 The patients in Group C received oxygen and those in Group N received noninvasive ventilation for two hours postoperatively. pH, SaO2, PaCO2, and HCO3 values obtained preoperatively and postoperatively before and after the applications were compared.
 Results: There was no statistically significant difference betwen the groups (p>0.05) in regard to demographic data (mean age, BMI, FEV1/FVC, anesthesia and surgery time, gender distribution).
 Noninvasive ventilation corrected the fall in pH values more effectively than the face mask oxygen application.
 SaO2 dropped significantly after the operation in both groups.
 Change percentage in SaO2, PaCO2, and HCO3 values after the applications were similar among groups.
 Discussion:.
 There is no advantage of postoperative noninvasive ventilation in regard to early SaO2, PaCO2, or HCO3 values.
 Studies with more extended follow-up time and a larger number of subjects are needed for accurate data.